Yifeng-T/Yifeng-T.github.io/HW2.md

 For example, given target number = 123, we want to find out the first 2-dicimal prime number.
 The initial range is 1,2.
 However, 12 is not a prime.
 Thus, we extend the range to 1,2,3, and add one to left indice to shift the range to 2,3.

-Eventually, we could find find out the prime.
+Eventually, we could find find out the prime. **the first 10-digit prime in the decimal expansion of 17π is: 8649375157**

 ===== END